Mount Eliza, Victoria: History

+Morning Star Estate

-Sunnyside estate (now Morning Star Estate) was originally purchased by Londoner Francis Alfred Gillett in 1865 a short time after he arrived in the colony in 1853.
+Adjacent to Sunnyside beach sits Sunnyside, a distinctive Victorian-era mansion built as a rural or holiday retreat, that incorporates an eclectic mix of Victorian Tudor and Victorian Rustic Gothic architectural styles.
+The Sunnyside estate, now known as the Morning Star Estate, was purchased by Francis Alfred Gillett in 1865, a short time after he arrived in the colony in 1853 from London.
 Gillett designed the Sunnyside mansion sometime around 1867–1870.

 In 1932 the property was purchased, with funds from a bequest, by the Catholic Church and became known as Morning Star Boys' Home.
 The boys’ home was developed into a country-training centre for delinquent boys, giving them exposure to the benefits of rural life.
 The boys later became involved in an extensive building program, which led to further developments of the property.
 Despite this, the mansion remained the dominant architectural feature of the property.
 Renovations and extensions were undertaken by the Franciscans in 1944–1946.
-Some effort to follow the lead of the mansion was made in the external Tudor/Gothic detailing of the large chapel.
+Some effort to follow the lead of the mansion was made in the external Victorian Tudor/Gothic detailing of the large chapel.
 A number of courtyards were formed by the new buildings, including a large courtyard which was used for sports and was later enclosed.
-The remains of a football field lie to the south of the building complex, and a tall angular concrete pillar near the Nepean Highway originally carried a statue of the Virgin Mary sculpted by one of the brothers.
+The remains of a football field lie to the south of the building complex, and a tall angular concrete pillar near the Nepean Highway originally carried a statue of the Virgin Mary, sculpted by one of the Franciscan brothers.
+The home closed in 1975.

-Morning Star Estate has been in a number of films due to its location and historical buildings, including a three-month location shoot around the mansion for the movie Partisan, starring French actor Vincent Cassel, during 2013 and 2014.
-The mansion was also the location for the Kath & Kim movie spin-off Kath & Kimderella.

-Morning Star estate is also home to possibly the largest rose garden in Victoria, and the gardens surrounding the main mansion are home to more than 700 varieties of ornamental roses.
+The property was subsequently used as a horse stud before being purchased from receivers in 1993 for c.AUD2.25 million.
+The 63 ha property, with a 12 ha vineyard, five-bedroom mansion, a 20-room hotel, a restaurant, cellar door, a helipad, and wedding, function and conference facilitieswith a development permit for a 72-room hotelwas listed for sale in 2017 with expectations of $30 million.
+The Morning Star estate is also home to possibly the largest rose garden in Victoria, with 75,000 rose bushes, and the gardens surrounding the main mansion are home to more than 700 varieties of ornamental roses.
+A number of films were shot on the estate, including the movie Partisan, starring French actor Vincent Cassel, over three months during 2013 and 2014; and the mansion was used as a location for the Kath & Kim movie spin-off Kath & Kimderella.

+Heritage listings

+The following places in Mount Eliza are listed on the Victorian Heritage Register: